Understanding Interview Types: Structured, Semi-Structured, and Unstructured

 -

-Unstructured generates high-level topics with subtopics rather than specific questions.
-Each topic is designed to be explored over 3-5 minutes, with subtopics serving as guideposts rather than rigid scripts.
+Unstructured generates high-level topics with opening prompts and exploration guidance rather than specific questions.
+Each topic is designed to be explored over 3-5 minutes.

 The interview type directly controls how the AI moderator conducts the conversation: